 This course provides the student with technical training in a technical setting facility.
 Training related experience should demonstrate student's achievement of program's learning objectives.
-The course is coordinated and graded by faculty while incorporating employer's assessment of student's performance.
-EET200 and EET302 may be repeated for credit up to a total maximum of 6 credits.
+The course is coordinated and graded by faculty

 EET 306 - Senior Externship III

 This course provides the student with technical training in a technical setting facility.
 Training related experience should demonstrate student's attainment of program's learning outcomes.
 The course is coordinated and graded by faculty while incorporating employer's assessment of student's performance.